 The Xometry app works best with JavaScript enabled!

-ResourcesBlogHow To Mass Produce a Product: History, Process, Advantages, and Disadvantages
+ResourcesBlogHow To Mass Produce a Product

 Assembly line mass production line.
 Image Credit: Shutterstock.com/Gorodenkoff

 Mass production is the manufacturing of a large number of similar products using an efficient means.
 It often incorporates the use of automated processes and machinery and is highly repetitive.
-This article will discuss the definition and history of mass production, the five phases of production, and its advantages and disadvantages.
+This article explores the definition and history of mass production, the five phases of production, and its advantages and disadvantages.

 The History of Mass Production